-Mornington Wilderness Camp, located in the Mornington Wildlife Sancturay, is a bit off the beaten track.
-(Yes, the Gibb River Road is very much a beaten track these days...)
+Mornington Wilderness Camp, located in the Mornington Wildlife Sanctuary, is a bit off the beaten track.
+(Yes, the Gibb River Road is very much a beaten track these days!)

-Depending on the time of the year it can be a rough drive, but in my eyes that makes it even more attractive, because less people are willing to make the detour...
+Depending on the time of the year it can be a rough drive, but in my eyes that makes it even more attractive, because fewer people are willing to make the detour...

 The Mornington Wilderness Camp is your base.

 You can enjoy stylish full accommodation in their luxury safari tents or pitch your own tent at the large and shady campground.